hyprwm/hyprland-wiki/content/contributing-and-debugging/issue-guidelines.md

 title: Issue guidelines
 ---

-Due to the influx of low quality or incomprehensible issues, we prefer to begin possible bug reports or feature requests as *discussions*, and elevate them to issues if they can be confirmed by a member to be relevant, and once enough information about the problem has been gathered.
+Due to the influx of low quality or incomprehensible issues, we prefer to begin possible bug reports or feature requests as *discussions*.
+We will elevate them to issues if they can be confirmed by a member to be relevant, and once enough information about the problem has been gathered.

 > [!NOTE] **Why?**
 > We are volunteers, doing this in our free time.